galiacheng/cargo-tracker-twas/README.md

 1. [Migration summary](#migration-summary)

-# Getting Started
+# Get Started

 Environment setup：

 * An Azure subscription.
-* Get the project source code.
+* Obtained the project source code.
-* Ensure you are running Java SE 8.
+* Java SE 8 installed and JAVA_HOME configured.
-* Make sure JAVA_HOME is set.
-* Make sure Maven is set up properly.
+* Maven properly set up.
-* AZ CLI, this project is tested with `2.58.0`.
+* Azure CLI version 2.58.0 or later installed..

-Go to the project root and run `mvn clean install` to build the application.
-You will get:
+Navigate to the project root and run `mvn clean install` to build the application.
+This will generate:

-* A WAR package in `cargotracker/target/cargo-tracker.war`.
+* A WAR package at `cargotracker/target/cargo-tracker.war`.
-* An EAR package in `cargotracker-was-application/target/cargo-tracker.ear`, which will be deployed to tWAS.
+* An EAR package at `cargotracker-was-application/target/cargo-tracker.ear`, which will be deployed on tWAS.

 ## Standup WebSphere Application Server (traditional) Cluster on Azure VMs

-The project leverages [Azure Marketplace offer for WebSphere Application Server](https://aka.ms/websphere-on-azure-portal) to standup a tWAS cluster.
-Follow [Deploy WebSphere Application Server (traditional) Cluster on Azure Virtual Machines](https://learn.microsoft.com/azure/developer/java/ee/traditional-websphere-application-server-virtual-machines?tabs=basic), you will deploy a cluster with 4 members.
-Write down your credentials for WebSphere administrator.
+To deploy a tWAS cluster using [Azure Marketplace offer](https://aka.ms/websphere-on-azure-portal), follow the instructions in [Deploy WebSphere Application Server (traditional) Cluster on Azure Virtual Machines](https://learn.microsoft.com/azure/developer/java/ee/traditional-websphere-application-server-virtual-machines?tabs=basic).
+Ensure you create a cluster with 4 members and note down your WebSphere administrator credentials from the deployment outputs.

-After the deployment finishes, select the **Outputs** section on the left panel and write down the administrative console and IHS console URLs.
+After deployment, retrieve the administrative console and IHS console URLs from the **Outputs** section.

-Return back to this project.

 ## Sign in Azure